suvorov21/DESY-testbeam/README.md

 ## Compilation
 For the compilation you need to pull dependencies and create the build folder.
-The requirements are C++14 compatible compiler.
-To work at LXPLUS the proper environment can be set up with `. /cvmfs/sft.cern.ch/lcg/views/LCG_100/x86_64-centos7-clang11-opt/setup.sh`
+The requirements are C++14 compatible compiler and ROOT package To work at LXPLUS the proper environment can be set up with `. /cvmfs/sft.cern.ch/lcg/views/LCG_100/x86_64-centos7-clang11-opt/setup.sh`
 ```bash